jokio/mango/README.md

 # 🥭 Mango
-Lightweight abstraction layer on top of mongodb driver to provide following features.
+Lightweight repository abstraction layer on top of the mongodb driver to provide missing features.
+It has never been so delicious working with `mongo`.

 ##
 [![codecov](https://codecov.io/gh/jokio/mango/branch/master/graph/badge.svg?token=7Gf9AxsXBn)](https://codecov.io/gh/jokio/mango)

 ## Features

-✅ `_id` mapping to `id`
+✅ `_id` mapping to `id`.
+In mongo it's not possible to use id instead of _id, this feature automatically maps id field for you (enabled by default).

 ✅ `_id` transformation from `ObjectId` to `string`.
-So you will work always with strings and mongo will store `ObjectId`.
-You will not need to worry about conversions any more.
+So you will work with strings always and `ObjectId` will be stored in mongo for you.
+You will not need to worry about conversions any more once it's enabled (enabled by default).

-✅ Versioning system can be enabled per collection. `version: number`  and its increased by `1` every time you call update
+✅ Versioning system can be enabled per collection. `version: number`  and its increased by `1` every time you call update.
+Can be used for optimistic concurency.

-✅ Doc Dates can be enabled per collection and documents will have `createdAt` and `updatedAt`
+✅ Doc Dates can be enabled per collection and documents will have `createdAt` and `updatedAt`.

 <br/>